consequently/consequently-hugo/content/news/2017/twelve-things-08-attention.md

 +++
 date = "2017-09-13T14:01:56+11:00"
-title = "Attention (the eighth of twelve things I love about philosophical logic)" description = "Here's the eighth thing I love about working as a philosophical logician: how I've learned to attend to things in new ways" largeimage = true image = "images/twelve-things.jpg"
+title = "Attention (the eighth of twelve things I love about philosophical logic)" description = "Here's the eighth thing I love about working as a philosophical logician: how I've learned to attend to things in new ways." largeimage = true image = "images/twelve-things.jpg"